jinjik19/DE-101/Module3/README.md

 -----

-3. This task is an introduction to PowerBI.
-After that, I need to create a dashboard in Power BI.
-You can find dashboards [here](./images/power_bi/)
+1. This task used data [Airbnb London](https://www.kaggle.com/datasets/labdmitriy/airbnb).
+I need to create a dashboard to select the most attractive area for renting a property.
+Dashboard in png format - [here](./images/tableau/airbnb_london.png), in twb format - [here](airbnb_london.twb)

 -----